One Number to Rule Them All…Google Voice!

 Enter Google Voice.

 Google Voice began life as a service called Grand Central.
 The principle is simple enough – as a Google Voice user, you have one single phone number which you give out to people – but it is available from all of your phones.
 Sound complicated?
 It’s really not.
 Here’s how it works: when someone dials my Google Voice number, some or all of my phones ring (more on that later).
 I answer whichever phone I want to use.
-I hear a recording telling me that I have a call from <caller name>.
+I hear a recording telling me that I have a call from .
 I then have the choice to answer the call, send it to voice mail, or even listen in on that voice mail (with the option to “break in” at any time).

 It’s a pretty slick implementation.
 I can even transfer the call from one phone to another.
 For example, if I’m chatting with you on my desk phone at work, but then realize it’s time to go home, if I just punch the star key, it will ring my other phones…allowing me to “move” the call to my cell.
 I can set up caller groups so that calls from certain people ring certain phones.
 And I can set specific phones to only ring during certain times.
 Here’s how I have my work desk phone set up: